dbpedia/event-extractor/README.md

 * Six people injured in area traffic accidents.

 * A minibus was hit by a train and killed four people in Anenii Noi District, Moldova.

-* Three men face first looting charges in Milwaukee riots for 'breaking into liquor store'.

 * Several police officers and at least one observer have been injured in violent protests in Milwaukee since Saturday night, when 23-year-old Sylville Smith was killed by police.